Honeymoon (Lana Del Rey album): Songs

 "The Blackest Day" is a post-breakup ballad, that primarily deals with the stages of grief.
 The first verse explores themes of denial, apparent in lyrics such as "I don't really wanna break up, we got it going on".
 The second stage of grief, anger, is exemplified by the tone of the bridge: "You should've known better, than to have, to let her, get you under her spell of the weather".
 The second verse shows Del Rey bargaining: "Carry me home, don't wanna talk about the things to come/Just put your hands up in the air, the radio on", before Del Rey reaches the point of acceptance in the outro: "I'm on my own again".
 "24" is a cinematic song that received comparison to the James Bond theme songs, due to its musical style and lyrics which were noted as being sung from the perspective of a Bond girl.
-In May 2024, it was revealed that the producers of Spectre rejected "24" as the Bond theme and opted for Sam Smith's "Writing's on the Wall".
+In May 2024, it was revealed that the producers of the Bond film Spectre (2015) rejected "24" as the film's theme song, opting instead to use Sam Smith's "Writing's on the Wall".
 "Swan Song" is a smooth, elegant theatrical song, that contains humming and low beats, with tragic lyrics that hear Del Rey repeatedly whisper "I will never sing again" and contains themes of Del Rey pleasing to run away from responsibility.
 The album closes with a cover of Nina Simone's "Don't Let Me Be Misunderstood", which showcase Del Rey's operatic readings of classical '60s Hollywood melodrama and contains organ riffs.